 - Ecologists will not fabricate, falsify, or suppress results, deliberately misrepresent research findings, or otherwise commit scientific fraud.

-- Ecologists will conduct their research so as to avoid or minimize adverse environmental effects of their presence and activities, and in compliance with legal requirements for protection of researchers, human subjects, or research organisms and systems.
+- Ecologists will conduct their research so as to avoid or minimize adverse effects on ecosystems and human communities , and ensure compliance with legal requirements for protection of researchers, human subjects, and research organisms and systems.

 - Ecologists will, to the extent practicable, engage meaningfully with the communities in which they practice.
-This engagement will aim to promote reciprocity in teaching, learning and an understanding of their study; broaden the participation of underrepresented groups; enhance local infrastructure for research and education; and disseminate results broadly to benefit the local community.
+This engagement will aim to promote reciprocity in teaching, learning and understanding of their professional endeavors; to broaden the participation of underrepresented groups; to enhance local capacity for ecological applications, research and education; and to disseminate results broadly to benefit the local community.

 - Ecologists will not discriminate against others, in the course of their work on the basis of gender, sexual orientation, marital status, creed, religion, race, color, national origin, age, economic status, disability, or organizational affiliation.

-- Ecologists will not practice or condone harassment in any form, including sexual harassment, in any professional context.
+- Ecologists will not practice or condone harassment in any form, including sexual harassment.

-- In communications, ecologists should clearly differentiate facts, opinions, and hypotheses.
+- In all communications, ecologists should clearly differentiate facts, opinions, and hypotheses.

 - Ecologists will not seek employment, grants, or gain, nor attempt to injure the reputation or professional opportunities of another scientist by false, biased, or undocumented claims, by offers of gifts or favors, or by any other malicious action.

-- Certified ecologists will present evidence of their qualifications, including professional training, publications, and experience, when requested in connection with their work as a certified ecologist.
+- Ecologists will present evidence of their qualifications, including professional training, publications, and experience, when requested in connection with their work as a certified ecologist.

-- Certified ecologists will inform a prospective or current employer or client of any professional or personal interests which may impair the objectivity of their work, and, upon request, provide clients and employers with this Code.
+- Ecologists will inform a prospective or current employer or client of any professional or personal interests which may impair the objectivity of their work, and, upon request, provide clients and employers with this Code.

-- Certified ecologists will respect requests for confidentiality from their employers or clients, provided that such confidentiality does not require violation of this Code or of legal statutes.
-Should conflicts arise between maintenance of confidentiality and legal or ethical standards, certified ecologists should advise clients or employers of the conflict in writing.
+- Ecologists will respect requests for confidentiality from their employers or clients, provided that such confidentiality does not require violation of this Code or of legal statutes.
+Should conflicts arise between maintenance of confidentiality and legal or ethical standards, ecologists should advise clients or employers of the conflict in writing.